rezaakb/vizwiz-classification-dataset/README.md

 Before you can use our API, you must download the dataset.
 Links to download the images and annotations are available [here](#).

 Alternatively, you can run this shell script.
 This will create a directory `dataset` with all the files in your current directory.
+This may take a while.
 ```
 $ sh download_dataset.sh
 ```